What’s New in Dynamics NAV 2017 – Part I

 For more details about how to work with Item Attributes in Dynamics NAV 2017, please keep checking our blog section.

 With the introduction of Outlook and Excel Add-Ins, Dynamics NAV is now connected to your office providing you a seamless user experience.
 Create and send documents to your business contacts directly from Microsoft Outlook and Microsoft Bookings.
 Access all your financial data with all the charting and data analytics functionality of Microsoft Excel by creating a data connection.
 Changes to the data, including adding and deleting records, can be published to Dynamics NAV database.
-Stay connected and boost productivity of your business by having your NAV ERP and Office 365 connected.
-Now Dynamics NAV is directly linked with Office 365 which means you can easily manage business interactions with your customers and vendors directly within Outlook.
+Stay connected and boost the productivity of your business by having your NAV ERP and Office 365 connected.
+Now Dynamics NAV is directly linked to Office 365 which means you can easily manage business interactions with your customers and vendors directly within Outlook.

 Outlook Ad In: From Outlook App, the integration between NAV and Office 365 allows you to see dashboards for contacts, customers and vendors, which contain charts and cubes.
 The improved compatibility enables you to easily create customers, vendors, quotes, and invoices, all without leaving Outlook.
 There is also improved Word integration, to help you lay out your documents professionally.
 The seamless experience means that you can save time, increase accuracy, and offer your customers an improved experience by navigating effortlessly between NAV and Office 365.